esoberoi/ch-twitter-bot/README.md

     Rhythm Guitar: N/A or E, H, M, X
     Keys: N/A or E, H, M, X

-As of December 1, 2022, the bot is in its testing phase regarding hosting it on a server and reliable operation.
-The bot should update daily at 1 AM EST.
+UPDATE: As of December 5, 2022, the bot is in its Beta phase.
+The script runs at 1:06 AM EST daily.